University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 Across all our samples when compared to the reference, ANI = ~99% → all genomes are nearly identical to the reference genome.

-This is a further confirmation that our samples belong to Salmonella enterica.
+This is a further confirmation that our samples belong to Salmonella enterica - well done.
 We can also have instances whereby `kraken2`, `bracken` are not able to deliniate the species present in a sample and in that case `fastANI` can be used to determine the species.